virtualscienceforum/virtualscienceforum/moderatorguide.md

 * monitor participant behavior, including in the chat, for breaches of the code of conduct
 * give a closing remarks

-Below we provide more detailed information on certain aspects of the moderator role.
-Note that the moderator role requires full concentration, lot of focus and continuous monitoring of multiple channels.
+The moderator role requires full concentration and continuous monitoring of multiple channels.
 In that sense, moderating an online event is significantly more demanding than the role of a chair in an offline conference.

+Below we provide more detailed information on certain aspects of the moderator role, including instructions specific to the Zoom platform where applicable.

 ## How to